AdobeDocs/commerce-operations.en/help/install/prerequisites/database/mysql-remote.md

    *  Ubuntu: `service mysql restart`

-    {:.bs-callout-info}
+   >[!NOTE]
+   >
-    If MySQL fails to start, look in syslog for the source of the issue.
+   >If MySQL fails to start, look in syslog for the source of the issue.
 Resolve the issue using [MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/server-options.html#option_mysqld_bind-address) or another authoritative source.

 ## Grant access to a database user {#instgde-prereq-mysql-remote-access}